rei/rei-cedar-docs/docs/components/checkboxes/README.md

 </template>
 ```

-If both values are checked the model would be `[  { value: ‘D’ }, [ 9, 10 ]  ]`.
+If both values are checked, the model would be `[  { value: ‘D’ }, [ 9, 10 ]  ]`.
 Unchecking either checkbox would remove its value from the model array.

 Default checkbox to checked/unchecked state by setting the model in Javascript.